ShirLicht/Quasar-To-Do-List/README.md

 # Quasar-To-Do-List
-To Do List using Quasar Framework, Vue.JS and Firebase
+To Do List using Quasar Framework, Vue.JS, Vuex and Firebase